AdriaanDeVos/tsn-hardware-testbed-802.1CB/README.md

 # tsn-hardware-testbed-802.1CB
 Contains configuration files and scripts to perform Time-Sensitive Networking tests on a hardware testbed.
 Specifically the IEEE 802.1CB specification.

+The `network-configuration` folder contain the `/etc/network/interfaces` files for each specific device.
+The `wifi-configuration` folder contains documentation and the required files for setting op the wifi hotspot on the source device.
+This is used for remote access to this device, and then managing al the other devices through this source device.
+The `scapy` folder contains scripts that are used to generate, modify, and receive network packets.

 ## TCPDUMP
 tcpdump -i eth0 -vv -e -nn